 This resource is great for virtual or blended learning.
 Teachers can provide guiding questions and then let students explore on their own.

 This simulation could be explored individually or in groups depending on the availability of devices and the skill level of students.

-This interactive simulator is appropriate for students to navigate to gain insights on process of state of matter.
+This interactive simulator is appropriate for students to navigate to gain insights into the process of states of matter.
 The simulator is up-to-date and the iteration process is valid.
 Thus, this resource is recommended for teaching.